 Crostini can be sweet or savory, and the combinations truly are endless!
 You can use any variety of meats, fruits, vegetables, cheeses, and sauces that you’d like.

-For this easy pear appetizer, all you’ll need is:
+For this easy crostini appetizer, all you’ll need is:

 - Olive oil